 Pricing that doesn’t end in “9 “also tells our minds a story.
 If a price ends in “4” or “7,” for example, it’s likely to stand out because it doesn’t end in “9.”
 And it subliminally suggests the seller has seriously considered the price.

 If you see prices stated as whole dollar amounts and no change, the retailer or restaurateur is sending the message that you’re in a high-end place.
 The implication is that if you’re concerned about pocket change, you should move on.

 3. Prices without dollar signs

-In “Tricks of the Trade: Restaurants,” we explained the rationale behind restaurants intentionally leaving dollar signs off menus: It makes customers spend more.
-In a Cornell study, guests given a menu with only numbers and no dollar signs spent significantly more than those who received a menu with either prices showing dollar signs or prices written out in words.
+In a Cornell University study, guests given a menu with only numbers and no dollar signs spent more than those who received a menu with either prices showing dollar signs or prices written out in words.

 The same tactic translates to retail stores.
 When items are marked “20” without the dollar sign, retailers are hoping customers won’t associate the amount with money.
 Thus, they will be less likely to keep a running tally of how much they’re spending as they shop.